mattbarb/DarkHorses-Masters-Workers/fetchers/schedules/COMPLETE_18_TABLES_SCHEDULE.md

 - `ra_performance_by_venue`
 - `ra_runner_statistics`

-These are NEVER fetched from API - they're calculated daily from `ra_race_results`.
+These are NEVER fetched from API - they're calculated daily from `ra_mst_race_results`.

 ### 4. Regions are Static
 **Table rarely changes:**